samis-group/homelab/README.md

 ❗ **DNS is managed manually for the docker containers, but any VM's will have DNS created for them.
 There are no current plans for me to automate creating container records, i know there is a container that will do this for you but I haven't looked into it.
 Soz..**

-❗ **My Host inventories are managed in a private submodule.
-I've provided examples for you based off them to use.
-Head over to #if-you-are-not-me heading below for steps on what you need to do to setup this repo to run the bits yourself.**

 ❗ **This Playbook is fully configurable.
 You can skip or reconfigure any task by [Overriding Defaults](#overriding-defaults).**

 ## Contents